 You will develop data processing pipelines, which allow you to convert raw data into data that you can analyse.
 You will apply mathematical and statistical procedures to data.
 You will learn how to plot graphs of various types.
-You will also familiarise yourself with an industry standard data science programming environment which you can use throughout the course.
+You will also familiarise yourself with an industry standard data science programming environment which you can use throughout the programme.

 - Setting up your programming environment

 - Data structures